 From Shantz Trail, turn at the trail marker and follow the wash as it heads southeast.
-This section of the hike is more akin to following a well worn path than actually walking in a wash.
-The trail here is a deep grove in sand that passes through a relatively wide plain punctuated by trees.
+This section of the hike is more akin to following a well-worn path than actually walking in a wash.
+The trail here is a deep grove in the sand that passes through a relatively wide plain punctuated by trees.

 Past Wildhorse Trail, Bajada Wash will begin to follow a much curvier path through the desert landscape.
 As you work your way through this section, the trail will gradually transition from sand to rocks as it climbs its way up to Garwood Trail junction.

 During monsoon season, flash floods can pose serious hazards, and it is advisable to stay out of washes.